Desarrollo-CeSPI/mo_server_base/README.md

   * Copies SSH public key.
   * Adds users to the specified groups.

+This recipe uses users cookbook from supermarket, which needs search support.
+For that reason, chef-solo-search is included in the Berksfile, in order to be able to test the cookbook using Chef Solo.

 ## Attributes

 To clarify, some attributes are commented here (for a full list take a look at the attributes folder).